 Several years ago, I attended a farm auction in a nearby town.

 The sheer volume of tools and machinery being sold was impressive.
 About 10 nice tractors were lined up in a row, plus a seemingly endless supply of implements and attachments, on about a 2-acre plot.

 One tractor was even rigged up to power a circular saw blade, essentially turning the tractor into a mini sawmill.
 There didnâ€™t appear to be any safety features, though.
 The giant blade was simply positioned behind the tractor with no guards or covers or anything.
 You would need to be careful around a machine like that.

 One of the most entertaining areas of the auction display was toward the back, behind a row of windbreak trees.
 This is where the farm scrap, I guess, was available for examination.
 I think every old farm has its fair share of broken-down machinery, and this farm was no exception.

-On this quiet weekend deep in winter, have fun researching.
+On this quiet weekend deep in winter, have fun researching tractor history.